andrebellingan/YAABM/README.md

 	-d, --saveDate    [Optional] Switch to add the date and time to output file names

+	-c, --contactGraphs [Optional] Switch to save the contact graph used in each iteration to a GraphML file

 example: `RunCovidSimulation.exe -n 100 -s ./Scenarios/Baseline_scenario.json -t 4`

 ### Threading